manwar/perlweeklychallenge-club/challenge-171/james-smith/README.md

 ### Why we wrote about 2 before 1...

-I need to function to test challenge 2 out on - so thought this would be a good problem.
+I need a function to test task 2 out - so thought this would be a good problem.

-In this method we separate the code for factoring and summing in to two separate subs...
+We have the three stages -> factor -> sum -> test which we can male into 3 subs which we can compose together.
+Note we still do the `-n` trick to avoid passing `n` through from method to method.

 ```perl
 my $is_abundant = compose